-Policy and Procedure: Applicant Criteria and Process for Doctoral Internship
+Applicant Criteria and Process

-Rogers Behavioral Health offers a clinical psychology doctoral internship.
-The internship provides interns training experience in the

-Child and Adolescent IOP or the OCD and Anxiety Disorders program.
+Policy: Rogers Behavioral Health offers a clinical psychology doctoral internship.
+The internship provides interns training experience in the Child and Adolescent IOP or the OCD and Anxiety Disorders program.
 Applications for our program are solicited nationally from APA accredited psychology doctoral training programs in clinical and counseling psychology.
 The internship program is marketed through APPIC's online directory, which ensures exposure to areas of the country that are more ethnically diverse.
 We seek applicants who have a sound clinical and scientific knowledge base from their academic program, strong basic skills in standard assessment and intervention as well as personal characteristics necessary to function well in our internship setting.